-That's the headline in Tom Verducci's piece on the Carl Crawford signing.
-The Red Sox shocked the baseball world.
+That's the headline in Tom Verducci's piece on the Carl Crawford signing. .
 Really?
 I mean, yeah, I'm shocked.
 I'm amazed.
 I just don't think I'm shocked and amazed in the way that Verducci is talking about:

 ….
 Boston somehow turned $142 million into stealth money, agreeing to make Carl Crawford the second-highest paid outfielder in baseball history with hardly a moment of preparation by those outside their own suite.
 It was a rare “wow” moment in a Twitter-mad world.

 “Fucking Theo,” one GM said of Boston general manager Theo Epstein.
 “What a brilliant move.”

 Brilliant?
 Um, people, we're talking about Carl Crawford, who is now the second-highest paid outfielder in baseball history.
 I just took a quick look at Crawford's stats, and let me just note that they don't jump out at you.
 Crawford's career-high in doubles is 30.
 His career-high in home runs is 19.
 His career-high in walks is 51.
 He's scored 100 runs just three times in nine seasons.
 Sure he's been above 90 a couple of times as well, but, you know, since he's never driven in 100, and he's stealing 50 bases a year, and hitting all those triples, you would think he'd be scoring 100 runs a season like clockwork.
 You'd think that, but you'd be wrong.
 I mean, he's a terrific ballplayer.
 He is good at a lot of things.
 He's fast, gets a lot of triples, steals a bunch, doesn't hit into double plays.
 But he strikes out twice as often as he walks, and, in reality, he just isn't that great a hitter.
 He's led the league in both triples and stolen bases four times, but other than that, what the hell is going on here?